Automation and Technology in the Histology Laboratory (Online CE Course)

 • Differentiate the advantages and disadvantages between open and closed automated systems.

-• Identify tasks and processes within histology which have been successfully automated.
+• Identify tasks and processes within histology that have been successfully automated.

 • Discuss the impact of technology and automation on workflow and operations within the histology laboratory.